 Hussein is ranked in Who's Who Legal (Arbitration: Future Leaders) which notes that he "impresses market commentators with his 'combination of strong litigation skills with expert knowledge in public international law'."
 Legal 500 states that Hussein is "a standout operator", "very strong" and is "acknowledged for his leadership qualities".
-Legal Business Disputes Yearbook says that Hussein is "A name that is destined to join the pantheon of stars in the international arbitration arena".
-Global Arbitration Review quotes leading market commentators as saying that Hussein is "A first rate lawyer who blends strategic thinking with excellent client management skills" and that he is "very knowledgeable about investor-state jurisprudence" and "an exceptional lawyer".
+Legal Business Disputes Yearbook says that Hussein is "A name that is destined to join the pantheon of stars in the international arbitration arena" Global Arbitration Review quotes leading market commentators as saying that Hussein is "A first rate lawyer who blends strategic thinking with excellent client management skills" and that he is "very knowledgeable about investor-state jurisprudence" and "an exceptional lawyer".

-Hussein has taught international arbitration and public international law at University College London and King's College London in the UK and at the Institut d'Études Politiques de Paris (Sciences Po) and the Université de Versailles in France.
+Hussein is a Visiting Lecturer at SOAS, University of London and has taught international arbitration and public international law at University College London and King's College London in the UK and at the Institut d'Études Politiques de Paris (Sciences Po) and the Université de Versailles in France.
 He is a Member of the Faculty of the Certificate Course in International Commercial and Investment Arbitration at Università Roma Tre in Italy.

-Hussein has published extensively on investment treaty arbitration, including in an Oxford University Press published book ("Practicing Virtue: Inside International Arbitration") and in leading journals such as Arbitration International and the BCDR International Arbitration Review (on which Hussein is a Member of the Advisory Board).
+Hussein has published extensively on investment treaty arbitration, including in an Oxford University Press published book ('Practicing Virtue: Inside International Arbitration') and in leading journals such as Arbitration International and the BCDR International Arbitration Review (on which Hussein is a Member of the Advisory Board).

-Iraj Ispahani is the CEO of Ispahani Advisory Ltd. www.ispahaniadvisory.com and is based in London.
-Iraj serves as a Group Board Director of the Ispahani Group, a family business headquartered in Bangladesh which will celebrate 200 years in 2020.
+Iraj Ispahani is the CEO of Ispahani Advisory Ltd. and is based in London.
+Iraj serves as a Group Director and Board Member of Ispahani Group, a family business headquartered in Bangladesh which celebrates 200 years in 2020.